Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

 > When the group data is stored in the Editor, the group saves references to **GameObjects** using
 > [GlobalObjectId API](https://docs.unity3d.com/ScriptReference/GlobalObjectId.html),
-> which provides global identifiers for **GameObjects** in scenes, into an asset file.
+> which provides project-global object identifiers, into an asset file.